John Haden Badley: Startup

-All Badley's initial ideas ― though their later development was quite different ― were taken from Reddie.
-For instance the curriculum was English based, not classical, and wide ― with science, art, music, French, German, and opportunities for plays and hobbies.
+All Badley's initial ideas ― though their later development was different ― were taken from Reddie.
+For instance the curriculum was English-based, not classical, and wide ― with science, art, music, French, German, and opportunities for plays and hobbies.
 Religion was non-dogmatic and non-sectarian.
 Boys were not crammed for exams, there were no prizes and lessons were only in the mornings.
-The games madness of Rugby and the conventional Public School was condemned; instead much time was spent on manual labour in fields and gardens, and the boys were also taught tailoring, boot making and cookery.
-Badley also copied many of the early organisational details too, right down to the earth closets which enabled him to return to the soil that which had been taken from it.
+The games emphasis of Rugby and the conventional Public School was condemned; instead much time was spent on manual labour in fields and gardens, and the boys were also taught tailoring, boot making and cookery.
+Badley also copied many of the early organisational details, down to the earth closets which enabled him to return to the soil that which had been taken from it.
 He experimented with different ideas during the 1920s including the Dalton Plan approach to assignments.

 He claimed, in his own modesty, to owe much to Montessori, Pestalozzi, Fröbel and Dewey.
 Helen Parkhurst of the "Dalton Plan" would draw on his experience years later in New York City.
-In 1898, five years after Bedales was founded, at the insistence of his wife Amy, an ardent suffragette (she was a cousin of Elizabeth Garrett Anderson and Millicent Fawcett), he took the further risk of engaging in a 'preposterous experiment' which led to Bedales becoming a fully coeducational boarding school.
-In May 1899 this pioneering headmaster started building a new complex which still serves the school today at Steep, Petersfield, Hampshire.
+In 1898, five years after Bedales was founded, at the insistence of his wife Amy, a suffragist (she was a cousin of Elizabeth Garrett Anderson and Millicent Fawcett), he took the further risk of engaging in a "preposterous experiment" which led to Bedales becoming a fully coeducational boarding school.
+In May 1899 he started building a new complex which still serves the school today at Steep, Petersfield, Hampshire.

 Operation

-Badley was a great educationalist, an able Classicist; tall handsome charismatic, leading through example and great personal authority.
-Integral to that persona though was the personal reserve and sexual repression characteristic of the English Public School system, coupled with the quaint and even cranky - to modern sensibilities at least - obsessions of 1890 Sandal Socialism and German Naturkultur: the emphasis on cold baths, earth closets, homespun fabrics, and "unsilly" (i.e. non-sexual) friendship between adolescent boys and girls.
+Badley was an educationalist, leading through example and great authority.
+Integral to that persona though was the personal reserve and sexual repression characteristic of the English Public School system, coupled with obsessions of 1890 Sandal Socialism and German Naturkultur: the emphasis on cold baths, earth closets, homespun fabrics, and "unsilly" (i.e. non-sexual) friendship between adolescent boys and girls.
 He was strict and he was obeyed; he neither smoked nor drank: "When he came stalking with his quick, silent tread, into the classroom there was immediate silence; if there happened to be a piece of paper on the floor, he would point to it without deigning to say a word, and the boy nearest would hurriedly pick it up."